ymyke/cardio/README.md

   will win?
 - Reduce the number of places the session module gets imported to a sensible minimum.
 - Add items
+- Turn all the notes here and in DOMAIN into a Github wiki.

 # More animations